 3D Mammography Equipment Improves Patient Experience

-Approval and implementation of new equipment and systems is oftentimes a time-consuming process, however, it’s often deemed the most important step in improving patient experience.
-Reducing unnecessary callbacks is the aim for all facilities and up-to-date equipment greatly assists this goal.
-The adoption of 3D mammography has been rapidly increasing in the last few years, due to the abundance of research conducted showing a lower false positive rate, higher detection rate, as well as the FDA approval of Hologic’s Genius™ 3D Mammography exam that proves superior for women with dense breasts.
-It’s no wonder that many facilities link patient experience to offering the most advanced equipment.
+Approval and implementation of new equipment and systems is oftentimes directly linked to a positive patient experience.
+Up-to-date equipment, such as 3D Mammography Equipment, can help reduce unnecessary callbacks.
+The adoption of 3D mammography has been rapidly increasing due to research showing it leads to a lower false positive rate and higher detection rate.
+Additionally, the FDA approval of Hologic’s Genius™ 3D Mammography exam that proves superior for women with dense breasts has increased the equipment’s adoption rate.